 There is a growing reason not to throw away your lawn clippings.
 They already take up too much room in our landfills.
 So place your grass and leaves in your yard waste container so that they will be sent back to the earth.

 Residents of Chino Hills are leaving less behind by recycling their yard waste each week rather than mixing it in with their trash.
 The average American generates four to six pounds of trash daily and of that, one third is yard waste.

 In appreciation of the community’s ongoing efforts to recycle its yard waste, Republic Services and the City of Chino Hills host several free compost events each year.
 This event is a big "thank you" to Chino Hills residents for diverting so much green waste from the landfill!
 Three products are available: wood chips, mulch, and compost.
 Wood chips and mulch can be placed around trees and planting beds to retain moisture.
 Compost adds nutrients when mixed with soil.

-To take advantage of the free compost, just show up with your own container on Saturday, October 3, 2020 at a new location this year!
+To take advantage of the free compost, just show up with your own container on Saturday, April 3, 2021 and Saturday, October 2, 2021!
 Come to the overflow parking lot at the Shoppes at Chino Hills, located off of Shoppes Drive, west of Boys Republic Drive.
 Due to the popularity of this program, each participant is limited to 60 gallons of mulch.
 Be prepared to confirm your Chino Hills address.
 No Republic Services containers allowed.
-Residents must provide their own containers; no bags please.
+Residents must provide their own containers.
+Bags are allowed.
 Bring your own shovel.